| ||Structural verification of payloads and system hardware for human rated vehicles|

-The Structures Section is providing technical support to various ESA ISS payload projects related to the structural verification.
-The support is provided throughout the complete development phase, starting from requirements definition and SOW preparation to Flight Acceptance Reviews (FAR).
+The Structures Section is providing technical support to various ESA ISS payload and system hardware projects related to the structural verification.
+The support is provided throughout the complete development phase, starting from requirements definition and SOW preparation to Flight Acceptance Reviews (FAR), support to on-orbit operations and hardware end of life.
 In a number of cases detailed structural analysis tasks are performed for example;

 - derivation of detailed Finite Element models;